CiscoDevNet/netACL/README.md

 The back-end of the app employs a number of Python modules.
 It interacts with the front-end "northbound" while executing ACL-specific RESTCONF API request and responses with ODL.
 The combination of the netACL front-end and back-end provide an excellent example of a working ODL application.

+### netACL Operations

+Described in Running the netACL section below.

 ## Getting started